ekinimo/stackulator/README.md

     1 add dup fib swap
 } ;
 ```

 ## GUI Shortcuts
     | `<Ctr> + <Enter>` | Evaluates the expression|
     | `<F4>`            | Evaluates the expression|
     | `<Ctr> + <Up>`    | cycles through history  |
     | `<Ctr> + <Down>`  | cycles through history  |

+## TODO

+- There are currently no checks for multiple variable names in take blocks
+- Break should only be possible in while loops (possibly also in take blocks?)
+- Chars
+- Vectors (mono typed)
+- Lists
+- Sets
+- Maps
+- structs / enums and match compatability
+- interfaces
+- VM should run on its own thread.
+- GUI should support saving and opening/appending a session.

+This here is more of a roadmap
+- Give language ability to acces the GUI itself.
+- Stack size checking (We should have an option of the language where `while` , `if` and `match` respects the stack size )
+- Statical type system (We should have an option of the language where the program is staticallly typed.
+We probably will require type signatures at function boundries )